mgear/documentation/content/applications/services/helpdesk/advanced/track_and_bill.rst

 When the :guilabel:`Time Billing` feature is enabled, a new product is created in the *Sales* app called :guilabel:`Service on Timesheets`.
 This product can be found under :menuselection:`Sales --> Products --> Products`.
-Search for `Service on Timesheets` in the search bar.
+Search for `Service on Timesheets` in the :guilabel:`search bar`.
 This is the product that will be used when invoicing for services after they have been completed (*post-paid support services*).

 Select :guilabel:`Service on Timesheets` from the product page.
 This reveals the product detail form.
 The product is configured with the :guilabel:`Product Type` set to :guilabel:`Service` and